 North Bay Island

-Ross Island is one of the tiny islands in Port Blair and was the capital for British during 1858 – 1941.
+Ross Island is one of the tiny islands in Port Blair and was the capital of British during 1858 – 1941.
 There are still many British landmarks are here including church, cemetery, a bakery which will take you to that time to explore.
 The sea view from this island is beautiful and there are many old and uprooted trees also with many birds and animals (mostly Deer).
 The remote view of Ross Island from the Tower of Cellular Jail is also very beautiful.
 Many private ferry services are available to take you to explore Ross Island.

 Corbyn’s Cove Beach